Skip to main content

 easyJet is Europe’s leading airline offering a unique and winning combination of the best route network connecting Europe’s primary airports with great value fares and friendly service.

-easyJet flies on more of Europe’s most popular routes than any other airline and carried more than 82 million passengers in 2023 with more than 11.3 million travelling for business.
-The airline has over 300 aircraft flying on nearly 1000 routes to more than 155 airports across 35 countries.
-Over 300 million Europeans live within one hour’s drive of an easyJet airport.
+easyJet flies on more of Europe’s most popular routes than any other airline and carried more than 93 million passengers in 2025.
+The airline has over 350 aircraft flying over 1,200 routes to more than 160 airports across 37 countries.

 easyJet aims to be a good corporate citizen, employing people on local contracts in eight countries across Europe in full compliance with national laws and recognising their trade unions.
 The airline supports several local charities and has a corporate partnership with UNICEF which has raised nearly £17m for the most vulnerable children since it was established in 2012.

-In 2022, easyJet published its roadmap to net zero by 2050.
+In 2022, easyJet published its roadmap to net zero by 2050, updated in FY25 to reflect the latest fleet plan.
 The roadmap, which also features a combination of fleet renewal, operational efficiencies, airspace modernisation, Sustainable Aviation Fuel and carbon removal technology, has set an ambitious interim carbon emissions intensity reduction target of 35% by 2035, validated by the Science-based targets initiative (SBTi).
 The airline’s ultimate aim is to fully transition its fleet to zero carbon emission technology, which it will achieve through a number of strategic partnerships including with Airbus, Rolls-Royce and GKN Aerospace Solutions.
 Since 2000, the airline has successfully reduced its carbon emissions per passenger, per kilometre by one-third.

 In 2023 easyJet was named by TIME as one of the World’s Best Companies and a Leader in Diversity 2024 by The Financial Times.